 2011 Philatelic Foundation certificate.
 The Scott Catalog listing example.

+1991 Philatelic Foundation certificate.
 Dry goods merchant.
-1991 Philatelic Foundation certificate.
 Until May 2018, the only reported example of R107b.
 A second example has now been discovered from the same company, containing the other half of this stamp.
 An image of the two bisect halves superimposed and aligned can be seen here.

 Dry goods merchant.
 A new discovery as of May 2018, only the second reported example of R107b.
 The other known example is from the same company, containing the other half of this stamp.
 Ex-Hiram Deats.
 Given to a family acquaintance shortly before his death in 1963, this item has been off the market for well over half a century.
 An image of the two bisect halves superimposed and aligned can be seen here.